wuchalejs/wuchale/README.md

 You would implement it with a logic that selects one of the two based on the number and replaces the `#` with the number.
 Simple.
-Now to integrate `wuchale`'s plurals support, you would alter the definition of the function to also accept the selection rule as an additional argument with a fallback rule like this:
+Now to integrate `wuchale`'s plurals support, you would alter the definition of the function to also accept the selection rule as an optional additional argument with a fallback rule like this:

 ```javascript
 export function plural(num, candidates, rule = n => n === 1 ?
 0 : 1) {